illuminati1911/activitygoals/README.md

 - All modules are dependent on the Core module (which is dependent on no other module) and Application module only depends on Core and Services modules.
 - Services module will provide interface for using Networking and LocalStorage as needed
 - Core module shares "global" assets such as localizations, domain models, utilities etc.
+- Services module intentionally depends on Networking and LocalStorage modules.
+(This could be changed in the future to use Core module provided interfaces so that all module only depend on the Core)
 ### MVVM + Coordinator
 - MVVM to keep view controllers clean
 - Coordinator to decouple navigation from view controllers